-VERTIGO's odometry consists of a built-in ROS Kalman filter, which is fed data from a variety of position sensors.
-The Kalman filter is a mathematical approach of calculating actual data values with respect to positioning of the robot and, in this context, also handles the fusion of these disparate data types (e.g. IMU, GPS, etc).
-Since the GPS and IMU already have a built-in Kalman filter, we found that one Kalman filter was sufficient to our application.
+TAKE 3's odometry consists of a built-in ROS Kalman filter, which is fed data from a variety of position sensors.
+Since the GPS and IMU already have a built-in Kalman filter, but we think this localization method in not enough to getting the accurate state of robot based on that.
+The Kalman filter is a mathematical method to estimating the state of robot based on series of measurements which are observed by sensors, also handles the fusion of these disparate data types (e.g. IMU, GPS, etc).
+We use the standard robot localization package to get more accurate state estimation which it has two stages: